leonuz/leonuz.github.io/_posts/2023-04-24-conspiracy-nut.markdown

         <figcaption>windows.hashdump</figcaption>
 </figure>

-Now we know that the username **tinfoil** is in the system, this is an important clue as we know that tinfoil is used to elaborate [tinfoil hat](https://dictionary.cambridge.org/us/dictionary/english/tinfoil-hat) which is associated when talking about people who believe in conspiracy theories, furthermore we know that the memory dump is from a laptop belonging to a conspiracy nut, so we already know the username of our "friend".
+Now we know that the username **tinfoil** is in the system.
+This is an important clue: tinfoil is used to make a [tinfoil hat](https://dictionary.cambridge.org/us/dictionary/english/tinfoil-hat), which is associated with people who believe in conspiracy theories.
+Furthermore, we know that the memory dump is from a laptop belonging to a conspiracy nut, so we already know the username of our "friend".

-We also managed to crack (using [Jhon the Ripper](https://github.com/openwall/john))  the **tinfoil** password in case we need it later in the investigation.
+We also managed to crack (using [John the Ripper](https://github.com/openwall/john)) the **tinfoil** password in case we need it later in the investigation.

 {%- highlight bash -%}
 ┌──(leonuz㉿sniperhack)-[~/Downloads/ctf/space23]